josephtownshend/Strava_API/README.md

 # Strava_API

+This is a repo to document an exploration of the Strava API.

+### First Steps...

 1. Set up an account on Strava.
 2. Create an App on Strava - this gives you access to the API.
 3. Download Postman.